How To Know the Chance of SS Genotype with AS Parents

 This means they can block the blood vessels and affect oxygen concentration – leading to various types of illness such as ‘sickle cell crises’ and may result in death.

-When it comes to blood diseases there are different gene combinations that lead to different health conditions including SCD (for example Thalassemia).
+When it comes to blood diseases, there are different gene combinations that lead to different health conditions, including SCA (for example, Thalassemia).

 We will focus on the genes for SCD to provide the answers needed for this article.